-According to the Apnea Treatment Center, the specific mouth exercises recommended for you will depend on which area of your mouth is the weakest.
+The specific mouth exercises recommended for you will depend on which area of your mouth is the weakest.

 For example, if your throat muscles are collapsing during sleep, you should focus on oral exercises for your throat.
 If your tongue falls back into your throat when asleep, you should focus on strengthening your tongue.

 Regular mouth exercises may help reduce your sleep apnea symptoms and can make your CPAP therapy more effective, so it’s important to know what parts you need to exercise and why.

 Five Best Oral Exercises for Sleep Apnea Symptom Reduction